PoignardAzur/rust-rfcs/text/0000-const-trait-impls.md

 ### Const trait example: Default

-To see an example of how const traits, const impls, const methods and const bounds combine, see the Default trait:
+To see an example of how const traits, const impls, const methods and const bounds come together, see the Default trait:

 ```rust
 const trait Default {